tmax818/github-pull-request-basics/README.md

    going to do is establish a "parallel" repo in _your_ org and then tell the "source" repo "Hey, I added something awesome, I'm requesting that you _pull_ it in."
-5. Make some changes on your local machine
+5. Make some changes on your local machine in a branch
-6. Push your code from your local system _back_ to _your_ fork
+6. Push your code branch from your local system _back_ to _your_ fork
 7. Create a `pull request` that requests your improved code be "pulled" into the source repo.
 Observe the steps for initiating a `pull request` below: